ki321g/HDCS2023_Programming_Week-3_Lab-03a/README.md

-# HDCS2023_Programming_Week-3_Lab-03a
+## Higher Diploma in Computer Science 2023
-HDCS2023 Programming Fundamentals Exercises Week_3 - Lab-03a
+## Programming Fundamentals Week_3 - Lab-03a